Skip to main content

 The vote, which drew swift criticism from the Palestinian leadership and the international community, is largely symbolic but laid down a marker ahead of a planned address by Netanyahu to the US Congress next Wednesday.

-The veteran hawk has shown little interest in efforts by the US administration to broker a truce and hostage release deal for Gaza, insisting that "absolute victory" over Hamas is within reach and vowing to ramp up the military pressure.
+The veteran hawk has shown little interest in efforts by the US administration to broker a truce and hostage release deal for Gaza, saying that "absolute victory" over Hamas is within reach and vowing to ramp up the military pressure.

 On the ground in Gaza, the Hamas-ruled territory's health ministry reported 54 deaths in 24 hours as Israel kept up its heavy bombardment of recent days.